PuspaKamalOli/RagAndAgent/README.md

 RagAndAgent
+Overview
-RagAndAgent is a collection of AI-driven applications leveraging LangChain and Phidata for text summarization, Retrieval-Augmented Generation (RAG), and multimodal content analysis.
-The project includes a Streamlit-based web application for analyzing videos, audio, PDFs, and YouTube links, as well as LangChain scripts for summarization, RAG, and API services using Groq and Ollama models.
+RagAndAgent is a versatile AI project combining LangChain for text summarization and Retrieval-Augmented Generation (RAG) with a Streamlit-based multimodal AI agent for analyzing videos, audio, PDFs, and YouTube links.
+The project leverages models like Groq, Ollama, and Google’s Gemini, along with tools such as FAISS, HuggingFace embeddings, and Phidata, to provide robust text and multimedia processing capabilities.
+It supports applications like content summarization, question answering, and contextual analysis, with LangSmith integration for tracing.
+Features

+Text summarization and RAG pipelines using Groq and Ollama models.
+Multimodal analysis of videos, audio, PDFs, and YouTube links with Phidata and Gemini.
+FastAPI service for exposing summarization endpoints.
+Streamlit web interfaces for interactive query answering and file analysis.
+Support for FAISS vector stores and HuggingFace embeddings.
+Audio transcription (via openai-whisper) and PDF text extraction (via PyPDF2).
+YouTube video analysis with transcript extraction and web research (DuckDuckGo).

 Project Structure
 RagAndAgent/
 ├── langchain/
-│   ├── LangserveForApi.py              # FastAPI service for text summarization using Groq
+│   ├── LangserveForApi.py              # FastAPI service for text summarization (Groq)
-│   ├── mcp.py                          # RAG pipeline with Groq and FAISS using MCP
+│   ├── mcp.py                          # RAG with Groq and FAISS (MCP-enabled)
-│   ├── RAG.py                          # RAG pipeline with Ollama and FAISS for text analysis
+│   ├── RAG.py                          # RAG with Ollama and FAISS for text files
-│   ├── simpleSummarizerWithGroqAndLangsmit.py  # Simple text summarization with Groq and LangSmith
+│   ├── simpleSummarizerWithGroqAndLangsmit.py  # Text summarization with Groq and LangSmith
-│   └── simpleSummarizerWithOllamaStreamlitAndLangsmit.py  # Streamlit app for text queries with Ollama
+│   └── simpleSummarizerWithOllamaStreamlitAndLangsmit.py  # Streamlit app for queries (Ollama)
 ├── video_summarizer_with_phidata/
-│   ├── app.py                          # Streamlit app for multimodal analysis (video, audio, PDF, YouTube)
+│   ├── app.py                          # Streamlit app for multimodal analysis
 │   └── requirements.txt                # Project dependencies
 ├── .env                                # Environment variables (not tracked) ├── .gitignore                          # Git ignore file
-└── agent/                              # Virtual environment
+├── agent/                              # Virtual environment

-Components

-LangChain Subfolder:

-LangserveForApi.py: A FastAPI service exposing a text summarization endpoint using Groq (LLaMA3-8b). mcp.py: A RAG pipeline with Groq (DeepSeek-Coder:7b) and FAISS, using Memory-Augmented Context Prompting (MCP).
-RAG.py: A RAG pipeline with Ollama (LLaMA3.2:1b) and FAISS for analyzing text files (e.g., speech.txt). simpleSummarizerWithGroqAndLangsmit.py: A script for summarizing text in 5 points using Groq and LangSmith tracing. simpleSummarizerWithOllamaStreamlitAndLangsmit.py: A Streamlit app for answering user queries with Ollama and LangSmith.

-Video Summarizer with Phidata:

-app.py: A Streamlit web app that analyzes uploaded videos, audio, PDFs, or YouTube links using Phidata’s agent framework, Google’s Gemini model, and tools like DuckDuckGo and YouTubeTools.
-Supports PDF text extraction with PyPDF2 and audio transcription (requires openai-whisper).

-Prerequisites
+└── README.md                           # This file

+Requirements

 Python 3.8+
 Git
-ffmpeg (for audio transcription in the Streamlit app)
+ffmpeg (for audio transcription in app.py)
-Windows: Install via choco install ffmpeg (with Chocolatey) or download from FFmpeg.
+API keys for Google, Groq, and LangSmith

+Install dependencies:
+pip install -r video_summarizer_with_phidata/requirements.txt

+Install ffmpeg:

+Linux: sudo apt-get install ffmpeg
 macOS: brew install ffmpeg
-Linux: sudo apt-get install ffmpeg
+Windows: Use choco install ffmpeg (with Chocolatey) or download from FFmpeg
 Verify: ffmpeg -version

-API keys:
-Google API key (for Gemini in app.py)
-Groq API key (for LangChain scripts)
-LangSmith API key (for tracing in LangChain scripts)

-Setup
+Installation

 Clone the Repository:
 git clone <repository-url>